-Coxsackieviruses are part of the enterovirus family of viruses (which also includes polioviruses and hepatitis A virus) that live in the human digestive tract.
-They can spread from person to person, usually on unwashed hands and surfaces contaminated by feces, where they can live for several days.
+The viruses can spread from person to person, usually on unwashed hands and surfaces contaminated by feces (poop), where they can live for several days.

-In most cases, coxsackieviruses cause mild flu-like symptoms and go away without treatment.
+In most cases, infections cause mild flu-like symptoms and go away without treatment.
 But in some cases, they can lead to more serious infections.

-Coxsackieviruses can also cause several different symptoms that affect different body parts, including:
+Coxsackieviruses can cause symptoms that affect different body parts, including:

-- Herpangina, an infection of the throat which causes red-ringed blisters and ulcers on the tonsils and soft palate, the fleshy back portion of the roof of the mouth.
+- Herpangina, an infection of the throat, causes red-ringed blisters and ulcers on the tonsils and soft palate, the fleshy back portion of the roof of the mouth.

-- Hemorrhagic conjunctivitis, an infection that affects the whites of the eyes.
-Hemorrhagic conjunctivitis usually begins as eye pain, followed quickly by red, watery eyes with swelling, light sensitivity, and blurred vision.
+- Hemorrhagic conjunctivitis, an infection that affects the whites of the eyes, usually begins as eye pain, followed quickly by red, watery eyes with swelling, light sensitivity, and blurred vision.

 Occasionally, coxsackieviruses can cause more serious infections that may need to be treated in a hospital, including: